-- 1. install django-celery - 2. tell ImageKit to use the async cachefile backend.
+- 1. install celery (or django-celery if you are bound to Celery<3.1) - 2. tell ImageKit to use the async cachefile backend.
 To do this for all specs, set the IMAGEKIT_DEFAULT_CACHEFILE_BACKEND in your settings

 IMAGEKIT_DEFAULT_CACHEFILE_BACKEND = 'imagekit.cachefiles.backends.Async'